 Exitus Elite is a membership platform that provides marketing tools, replicated websites, lead capture pages, autoresponders, and training.

-Exitus Elite charges a yearly membership fee for Members and/or Affiliates to access the tools, marketing materials, and training.
+Exitus Elite charges a one-time Admin Fee for Members and/or Affiliates to access the tools, marketing materials, and training.

 Exitus Elite will continue to update the Genesis Product Libraries as new products and offers become available.

 The five Genesis Library Product packages are priced as follows: G100 is $100.00, G250 is $250.00, G500 is $500.00, G1000 is $1,000.00 and G2000 is $2,000.00.